babel/website/docs/options.md

 - [AMD / UMD / SystemJS options](#amd-umd-systemjs-module-options)
 - [Option concepts](#options-concepts)

-Options can be passed be passed to Babel in a variety of ways.
-When directly to Babel, you can just pass the objects object.
+Options can be passed to Babel in a variety of ways.
+When passed directly to Babel, you can just pass the objects object.
 When Babel is used via a wrapper, it may also be necessary, or at least more useful, to pass the options via [configuration files](config-files.md).